What Fuel Do Trains Use?

 Despite the decline of steam power in commercial rail operations, steam locomotives continue to capture the imagination of enthusiasts and historians.
 Preserved locomotives are often showcased in museums and heritage railways, offering a glimpse into the era when steam power reigned supreme on the rails.

-The cost of steam engines for trains can vary widely depending on factors such as the size, complexity, and age of the engine, as well as any restorations or modifications that have been made.
+The cost of steam engines for trains can vary widely depending on factors such as the size, complexity, and age of the engine, as well as any restorations or modifications that have been made to improve fuel efficiency.

 How Does A Steam Engine Work?